 You don't build everything you want this way, but it guarantees that each iteration results in actual finished analysis.
-Each sheet along the way allows you to pick up where you left off without having to re-run code.
+Each data sheet along the way allows you to pick up where you left off without having to re-run code.

 Resulting Data Analysis and Lessons Learned

 I went into this with a number of ideas about what I wanted to explore.
-I was able to give the most coverage to y initial question of support for new features and standards in the products reviewed by Consumer Reports.
+I was able to give the most coverage to the initial question of support for new features and standards in the products reviewed by Consumer Reports.
 This was then followed with a little analysis of RAM (Random Access Memory) by brand, and a look at RAM for its potential impact on prices (in the models under review by CR).
 The full details of the research using Consumer Reports specification data is provided in this Jupyter Notebook on my GitHub: